 In London, the Anglo-Saxons set up their own town, Lundenwic, along the Strand in what’s now Covent Garden, calling the walled Roman City Lundenburh – a wic being a trading town while a burh was a fortified town.
 It’s been suggested that within Lundenburh, the Brittonic and Anglo-Saxon quarters were separate, on the two hills flanking the Walbrook, with Ludgate Hill, on the west side, being Anglo-Saxon, while Cornhill, on the east side, was Brittonic.
 When the Anglo-Saxons converted to Christianity, around 604 AD, they built St Paul’s Cathedral at the top of Ludgate Hill, while Cornhill had a possibly older church at the top, dedicated to St Peter.

 Writing in 731, England’s venerable chronicler Bede described London as “the mart of many nations resorting to it by sea and land”.
 So London, a cosmopolitan city under the Romans, remained so under the Anglo-Saxons.
-Many of London’s outer neighbourhoods, including Croydon, Wembley and Walthamstow, also date back to Anglo-Saxon times, as shown by Londonist’s Anglo-Saxon map.
+Many of London’s outer neighbourhoods, including Croydon, Wembley and Walthamstow, also date back as villages to Anglo-Saxon times, as shown by Londonist’s Anglo-Saxon map.